oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/experimental/platform-designer/Readme.md

 ## Running the Sample

 Use the `test.bat` script in the `add-quartus/system_console` directory to flash the design to your development board, and launch the system console.
-The included `.tcl` scripts demonstrate how to use the System Console to interact with your IP through the JTAG Avalon Master IP on the FPGA.
+The included `.tcl` scripts in the `system_console` directory demonstrate how to use the System Console to interact with your IP through the JTAG Avalon Master IP on the FPGA.

 If you need to move the design to a different computer, make sure you copy the `system_console` and `output_files` directories from the `add-quartus` directory.